zammagoude/TicTacToe-ReactApp/README.md

 ## How to play

-- click on any nine tiles to start playing.
+- Press any nine tiles to start playing.
 - Press **>start a new game** anytime to play a new game.

 Here's a GIF from the game environment: